kartikgreen/ngrx-entity-demo-app/README.md

 1. Dispatch region and
 2. dispatch load countries

-The region state is stored in the stored and the effect calls the REST API via a repository service to fetch country details and triggers an action to store it in the store
+The region state is stored in the store and the effect calls the REST API via a repository service to fetch country details and triggers an action to store it in the store

 When the country is selected, its state is stored in the state.